 All of this garbage just goes to landfills where it is buried.
 Eventually, we will run out of room to put all this garbage, and landfill space will decrease.

 By recycling, less of this waste goes into landfills.
-Also, less resources and energy are needed to produce new materials such as plastic and glass, since they are able to be reused when recycling.
+Also, fewer resources and energy are needed to produce new materials such as plastic and glass, since they are able to be reused when recycled.
 Plus, it reduces pollution which is created in the process of extracting these new materials.

 Recycling can help to prevent waste from trash in the environment, as well as minimizing the need for more resources such as plastics.